robotraconteur/robotraconteur_companion_python/README.md

 Robot Raconteur Core focuses on the core capabilities of Robot Raconteur, such as transport, discovery, and communication.
-The companion contains a number of miscelanous utilities that are useful for working with other libraries such as Eigen, and for working with standard Robot Raconteur service types (https://github.com/robotraconteur/robotraconteur_standard_robdef).
+The companion contains a number of miscelanous utilities that are useful for working with other libraries such as numpy, and for working with standard Robot Raconteur service types (https://github.com/robotraconteur/robotraconteur_standard_robdef).

 The companion library is not required to use Robot Raconteur, but is recommended for most users.